Heron11/otterai/app/content/docs/privacy-policy.md

 ---
 title: Privacy Policy
-description: How we collect, use, and protect your data
+description: How we collect, use, and protect your personal data
 lastUpdated: 2025-01-20
 icon: lock
 ---